ankitects/anki-manual/src/editing.md

 added, you can click the history button to search for a recently added card in the [browser](browsing.md).

+For more information on the buttons between the note type and the fields, please see the [editor](editing.md) section.

+### Duplicate Check

 Anki checks the first field for uniqueness, so it will warn you if you enter two cards with a Front field of "apple" (for example).
 The uniqueness check is limited to the current note type, so if you're